dvla/dvla.github.io/content/posts/2023-03-improving-our-dead-letter-queues/index.md

 {{< figure src="images/cloudwatch-pagerduty-integration.png" title="Configure your Cloudwatch integration within PagerDuty to ensure a new incident is raised each time your alarm triggers." >}}

+---

+## Other Improvements

-### Ensuring that we always have a backup of our messages
+### Persisting a copy of our messages

-We are also looking at patterns that ensure we can hold a copy of messages for a reasonable duration of time, which would help is scenarios like this.
+We are also reviewing out patterns to ensure we can always persist a copy of a messages, or the data required to create a message, for a reasonable duration of time, which would help is scenarios like this.

-This cou
+This could be as simple as:

+- using Amazon EventBridge instead of SQS as it has an [archive and replay](https://aws.amazon.com/blogs/aws/new-archive-and-replay-events-with-amazon-eventbridge/) capability.
+- adding Amazon SNS in front of SQS and [using the fan-out pattern to archive messages in S3](https://docs.aws.amazon.com/sns/latest/dg/firehose-example-use-case.html).

+---

+## Summary

+Hopefully this article will help you think a little more about how you are using DLQs and the processes you have in place to handle any messages that land on them.

+All being well this isn't someything you'll have to do frequently but it may be worth reviewing your approach and what alarms or alerts you have in place.